 The mirror phase is an important precondition for Lacan’s formulation of the imaginary.
 As part of his conceptual triptych – the Symbolic, the Imaginary and the Real – the Imaginary order is the relational and perceptual field of the ego.
 This is the first ‘event’, if you like, whereby the term ‘imaginary’ is transformed into the nominal properties of a domain.
 The spatial metaphors of ‘order’, ‘field’ and ‘place’ are invoked as describing a kind phenomenological or psychological (i.e., subjective) space of identification with images.
 There are two characteristics of the subject’s relation with images that are key to understanding the imaginary order.
 First, the relation between the subject and the image is one of radical alienation: ‘alienation is constitutive of the imaginary order’ (Seminar III: The Psychoses).
 Second, this relationship is narcissistic: the field of images and imagination is deceptive and illusory.
 Similar to the logic of the mirror phase, the image creates the illusion of synthesis, autonomy, duality and resemblance.
 What gives the imaginary its structure is the Symbolic order, the order of signs and signification.
 So even though the subject forms a (libidinal) relation to the image, it is the Symbolic that is constitutive of subjectivity.
 The imaginary is the effect of the Symbolic.
 Where the Symbolic and the Imaginary are linked insofar as the former constitutes the latter, the Real precedes and is fundamentally separate to the constitution of the ego.
 The Real is the order that precedes experience; it is not the same as reality but the absolute contrast to experience.
 It is ‘unassimilable’ in representation because it is ‘impossible’ to imagine and impossible to integrate into language, and can only be represented by inference or index.
 The Real has no boundaries, borders, divisions or oppositions: it is an undifferentiated ‘continuum of ‘raw materials’’ (Grosz, 1990: 34).

-Preliminary conclusions

-I will end the discussion here, though I think much more could be said and explored in relation to how Lacanian psychoanalysis has made an impact on feminism, literary criticism and theories of subjectivity.
-I think the Lacanian distinction between the Symbolic, the Imaginary and the Real is the first attempt to integrate theories of subject-formation with theories of language which seriously criticise Cartesianism and humanism.
+The Lacanian distinction between the Symbolic, the Imaginary and the Real is the first attempt to integrate theories of subject-formation with theories of language which seriously criticise Cartesianism and humanism.
 The relation between the ego and the Imaginary represents a productive tension or chiasmus between language and the body.
 This Lacanian ‘event’ is linked to several important transformations of the term ‘imaginary’:

 it signifies a new nominal group, i.e., a subjective domain of ego development;